marcorichetta/talks/slidev/slides.md

 <v-clicks>

 - It’s not only translation; it's a great opportunity to **learn**

+- Getting started in  **Open Source**

 - It's a way of giving back to the **community**
-- **Get started in Open Source**
-- **Contribute to Python**

 </v-clicks>

 <!--
+- Translation is just a part of the process
+- it's an excellent opportunity to **Learn** (about Python and how to work in a group)

+- Getting started in Open Source

+- **Contribute to open source**:

 - Do it for the **community**, you never know the people you get to know when helping others.

-- **Learn**: You will learn about Python and how to work collaboratively.
-- It’s not only translation; it's a great opportunity to get started on **open source**.
-- **Contribute to open source**: It's adding a tiny grain of sand to a collective effort that has been going on for years and will continue beyond us.
+But most importantly,
 -->

 ---